ephbaum/EphWordsBlog/src/content/blog/2024/02/2024-02-05-history-fascinates-appalls-and-resonates.md

 pubDatetime: 2024-02-06T03:36:14.000Z
 # ogImage: /assets/images/2024/02/
 featured: false
-draft: true
+draft: false
 tags:
   - WIP
   - Luke S. May
   - Bremerton, WA
   - History
   - Story Telling
-description: Wherein I navigate the expansive realms of history, ranging from the cosmic expanse to the intricacies of personal narratives, focusing on how these stories intersect and shape our collective and individual experiences.
-I delve into the layered histories of Bremerton, WA, and its surrounding areas, uncovering tales of crime, innovation, and resilience that have left indelible marks on the community.
-This journey through history is not just an academic endeavor but a personal quest to find my place within these narratives, especially in the wake of my father's passing.
-By exploring the stories of notable figures, tragic events, and the enduring spirit of community, I aim to understand and share the profound connections that bind us to our past and inform our present.
-This exploration is a tribute to the power of history to fascinate, appall, and resonate, inviting reflection on our own stories within the vast human experience.
+description: (WIP) In this journey, I navigate history's breadth, from universal to intimate scales, to reveal how shared and personal stories intertwine.
+Focusing on Bremerton, WA, I uncover narratives of crime, innovation, and resilience that define the community.
+Motivated by a quest for belonging after my father's death, this exploration is both academic and personal.
+By delving into the lives of key figures and significant events, I aim to highlight the connections between our past and present.
+This endeavor serves as an ode to history's ability to engage and unite us, encouraging reflection on our individual and collective experiences.
 ---

-# History Fascinates, Appalls, and Resonates
+# History Fascinates, Appals, and Resonates

+(WIP - this could use some refinement but I'd rather just post it... it's been a month)

 I have, in my life, spent a fair portion of my energy, focus, and attention to history.